SViswanathanLab/TrPLet/README.md

 This is completely optional; including mutation calls may increase the accuracy of predicting dependency scores for a few genes.
 If you choose to inclue mutation data, it should be binarized (0: no mutation, 1: mutation present) then Z-scored.
 You can add mutation status of a gene manually during the RNA-seq normalization stage.
 CCLE has mutation calls available here: https://depmap.org/portal/data_page.
 TCGA has mutation calls available here: https://gdc.cancer.gov/about-data/publications/pancanatlas.
 One should filter to high impact / deleterious / hotspot mutations.

 If you wish to call mutations from RNA-seq data, consider using an established workflow such as GATK's: https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels.

+### Computing Isoform-Level Counts

+We recommend using STAR/RSEM, we have not tested other methods of quantification, though they may also work.